Canoo unveils what might be the world's cutest electric pickup - KESQ

 With no need to house a big engine under a long hood, electric pickup truck designers are getting creative with shapes.
 There’s Tesla’s wedge-shaped Cybertruck, and Amazon-backed Rivian is planning to put a trunk where the engine would normally go.

-Now, another California-based electric vehicle startup, Canoo, has revealed a pickup tuck with a “cab forward” design that places the driver almost directly over the front wheels.
+Now, another California-based electric vehicle startup, Canoo, has revealed a pickup truck with a “cab forward” design that places the driver almost directly over the front wheels.

 Instead of a hood, the Canoo truck has a flat front like a van.
 That allows more room for cargo bed space without making the truck too large overall.